3yrs full-time

 You can find out out everything you need about the application process using the link below.
 If you have any questions, just email registry@hca.ac.uk.

-Once you apply, our Registry team will confirm receipt of your application and provide details about your interview.
-This informal, two-way process allows you to ask questions and share your work and motivations for joining us.
-The interview, lasting around 30 minutes, will be conducted by the Course Leader or a tutor.
+Interviews are a chance for you to showcase yourself.
+They give us an idea of what excites you about the subject, and what you might want to explore further on the course.
+It’s also your opportunity to ask us questions about the course to ensure it is right for you.
+The interview will be conducted by the Course Leader or a tutor.
 You’ll also have the chance to talk to current students and tour the campus, including workshops and other facilities.
 This is a great opportunity to get a feel for the environment and see where you could be studying.

 Bring items you wish to share.
 We are interested in seeing how you research and develop your ideas, what inspires you, and what you have made.
 We want to learn what excites you and what you hope to learn, so come prepared with questions.
 This is your chance to show us your creativity and passion.